cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 ## famfs getmap
 ```

-famfs getmap: check the validity ofa famfs file, and optionally get the
+famfs getmap: check the validity of a famfs file, and optionally get the
 mapping info for the file

 This command is primarily for testing and validation of a famfs file system